-Neumann TLM 103
+Neumann TLM 103 by Reveirg

 The Neumann TLM-103 is a large-diaphragm cardioid condenser microphone suitable for all kinds of work, but especially useful for vocals, acoustic guitar and wind instruments.